informatics-isi-edu/ermrestjs/doc/api.md

 #### column.formatPresentation(data, context, options) ⇒ <code>Object</code>
 Formats the presentation value corresponding to this column definition.
+For getting the value of a column we should use this function and not formatvalue directly.
+This will call `formatvalue` for the current column and other columns if necessary.

 **Kind**: instance method of [<code>Column</code>](#ERMrest.Column)
 **Returns**: <code>Object</code> - A key value pair containing value and isHTML that detemrines the presentation.